The Public Relations BlogDigital PRInbound CommunicationsIceberg Publishing: The Cool Way to Grow Traffic and Conversions

 Source: Wikipedia

-So, “above the surface” where some of your pages are easily accessible from your site navigation (menu links, footer links, sidebar links etc.).
+So, “above the surface” is where some of your pages are easily accessible from your site navigation (menu links, footer links, sidebar links, etc.).
 And then, “beneath the surface”, you place a vast array of web pages not directly linked to your navigation — landing pages.

 The way to think about iceberg publishing is to imagine building a website where non-navigational landing pages outnumber navigational web pages.